pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Pennsylvania Family Court Records?

-Pennsylvania family court records are official, legal documents detailing the litigation processes of family courts within the jurisdiction of the state.
-These records include all information pertaining to family-related case hearings including court dockets, filed motions and orders as well as judgments and decrees made regarding these cases.
-In general, court records may be made available to interested and eligible persons upon request.
-However, the eligibility requirements for accessing family court records may vary depending on the requested record(s) and the sensitivity of the information contained therein.
+Pennsylvania family court records are official legal documents detailing the litigation processes of family courts within the state's jurisdiction.
+These records include all information pertaining to family-related case hearings, including court dockets, filed motions and orders, and judgments and decrees made regarding these cases.
+Court records may be made available to interested and eligible persons upon request.
+However, the eligibility requirements for accessing family court records may vary depending on the requested record(s) and the sensitivity of the information.

 What is Included in Pennsylvania Family Court Records?